Case Study: Creating a Pollinator Garden in a Suburban Office Park

 Watering and adding year-round interest

 In the summer of 2021, Carl watered twice per week—three times during the heat of summer—to help get the plants established.
-Going forward, he’ll be able to significantly cut back his watering.
+Going forward, he’ll be able to significantly cut back his watering (such as to once a week or even less).

 To “amp up” the winter interest in the garden and to add to the curb appeal of the office building, Carl invested in aspen logs with LED lights, illuminating the elevated garden bed from mid-November into February.
 He also learned how to lightly trim the plants before winter, so they kept their interest and shape over the winter, even as they were dormant.